Originally published: July 2024 | Updated: October 2025

 Hold the cotton ball in place for several minutes to increase absorption.
 Clove oil is a handy solution for temporary relief until professional dental care can be provided.

-Some people may also find relief with natural remedies like clove oil.
+Some people may also find relief with natural remedies, such as clove oil.
 Applying a drop to a cotton pad and placing it on the tooth can help reduce pain.
 Clove oil is known for its antiseptic properties.

 Patients should use a 3-percent concentration mixed with two parts water.
 This can reduce bacteria and relieve pain.